Home-to-school pedestrian mobility GPS data from a citizen science experiment in the Barcelona area: Methods

 \subsubsection{Supervision, monitoring and support}

-Before the day of the experiment, data scientists from Dribia monitored and supervised the testing made by each school.
+Before the experiments, data scientists from Dribia monitored and supervised the testing made by each school with some basic statistical analysis with aggregated data and by immediately erasing the data collected.
+There were some errors reported by the participants themselves but always throughout their teachers.
 They also implemented modifications in the app and in the data personalized report based on students' and teachers' feedback.
-During the experiment, data scientists from Dribia also monitored and supervised the progress of the data recording in real-time.
-A server was specifically prepared for the experiments, and the CPU capacity was increased during the weeks of experiments.
+During the experiment, data scientists from Dribia also monitored and supervised the progress of the data recording in real-time and did not collect any data out of the pre-established time window and which was not following the pre-established nick naming structure.
+A server was specifically prepared for the experiments, and the CPU capacity was increased during the weeks of the experiments.

-After the experiment, data scientists from Dribia aggregated the data per school after making a first revision of all journeys and some basic cleaning procedures.
-Every teacher thus received anonymized $csv$ files with all journeys from their school.
+After each experiment, making a first revision of all trajectories and some basic cleaning procedures, data scientists from Dribia aggregated the data per school.
+Every teacher thus received anonymous $csv$ files with all trajectories from their school.
 The students took data and reflected on it.
 Maps and other visualizations were created in a standardized info-graphics format designed by Eduscopi.
-The template gave space to show plots, explain the results, and deliver recommendations related to pedestrian mobility in each neighborhood.
+The template gave space to show plots, explain the results, and deliver recommendations related to pedestrian mobility in each neighborhood \cite{report}.
+All data manipulation was mediated by teachers and professional scientists did not have any direct contact with school participants in the data interpretation effort made by each school.